JGriffiths47/MS1-GowerClimbingHut/TESTING.md

 # Sand House - Gower Climbing Hut - Testing

+## Site Features

+In each instance of testing I tested whether the below features worked as intended:

+### Header

+- Do all navigation links work correctly?
+    - The links navigate to the correct pages as expected
+- Does the icon work correctly as a navigation link to the home page?
+    - Clicking the icon returns the user to the home page
+- (Desktop only) Do the navigation links change colour when the cursor is hovered over them
+    - The navigation links change colour

+### Footer

+- Do the social media links work correctly?
+    - The links navigate to the expected social media page and open on a new tab.
+- (Desktop only) Do the social media icons change colour when the cursor is hovered over them?
+    - The social media links change colour.
+- Does the Google Map work as intended?
+    - The map opens at the correct location in a different tab when clicked.

+### index.html

+- Does the hero image display keyframe animation?
+    - The hero image displayed the zoom effect across all devices
+- Do the links to the relevant pages work correctly?
+    - The links navigate to the expected pages.
+- (Desktop only) Do the link images grow when the cursor is hovered over them?
+    - The link images grow in size when hovered over.

+### activities.html

+- Do the external links work correctly?
+    - The 5 external links in the main part of this page navigate to the expected sites and open in a new tab.

+### accommodation.html

+- Do the image carousels work as expected?
+    - The user is able to use the carousel arrows/selector/touchscreen motions (mobile only) to navigate through the various images.

+### contact.html

+- Does the form work as expected?
+    - The user is able to input data into each of the fields.
+    - The email field will not accept an email address that does not contain '@'
+    - The form will not submit without both 'Name' and 'Email' fields being completed (these are the only two compulsory fields)
+    - The form is able to be submitted and returns a confirmation message from CI Codedump.
+- (Desktop only) Do the input borders change colour when the cursor is moved over them?
+    - The border colour changes to white for all ```<input>``` elements (including teh submit button), the ```<textarea>``` element and the ```<select>``` element.

 ## User Story Testing

 We can revisit the User Stories to see if the site meets the needs of the user: